jcerdenia/cerdenia.com/data/work/magayon.md

 My piece is concerned less with depicting the myth in its entirety and more with the emotional journey that the story evokes.
 I kept in mind Mount Mayon’s near-perfect cone in shaping the piece: its three sections (fast–slow–fast) are of roughly equal length and form an almost symmetrical arc, flowing seamlessly from one to the next.
 I also place less emphasis on the tragedy of the myth, and more on my own sense of wonder toward the mythology of my home country; hence, the piece, though brutal at times, ultimately comes to a triumphant close.

+###### Instrumentation
-**Instrumentation:** 3 flutes (3rd doubling piccolo), 2 oboes, English horn, 2 clarinets in B flat, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 3 trumpets in C, 3 trombones, tuba, timpani, percussion (3 players: bass drum, tam-tam, 2 suspended cymbals, China cymbal, chimes, glockenspiel, 3 triangles), strings
+ 3 flutes (3rd doubling piccolo), 2 oboes, English horn, 2 clarinets in B flat, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 3 trumpets in C, 3 trombones, tuba, timpani, percussion (3 players: bass drum, tam-tam, 2 suspended cymbals, China cymbal, chimes, glockenspiel, 3 triangles), strings

+###### Duration
-**Duration:** 13 minutes
+ 13 minutes

+###### First Performance
-**First performance:** 28 April 2015, Alice Tully Hall, Lincoln Center, New York, NY; Juilliard Orchestra conducted by Jeffrey Milarsky
+ 28 April 2015, Alice Tully Hall, Lincoln Center, New York, NY\
+ Juilliard Orchestra conducted by Jeffrey Milarsky

 <iframe src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/204090592&amp;auto_play=false&amp;hide_related=false&amp;show_comments=false&amp;show_user=true&amp;show_reposts=false&amp;visual=true" width="100%" height="300" frameborder="no" scrolling="no"></iframe>